hirasso/wp-sync-deploy/README.md

 ## Remote server preparation

-Since deploying can be a pretty destructive task, wp-sync-deploy performs a few security checks before proceeding:
+wp-sync-deploy performs a few security checks before proceeding with a deploy:

 - [x] Do all directories marked for deployment actually exist in both environments (locally and remotely)?
 - [x] Does a hidden file `.allow-deployment` exist on the remote environment's web root?